FEATURED articles

 As an island resort, water is a highly precious resource in our island ecosystem.
 Rainwater is

-collected from the roofs of staff accommodation blocks and other back of house buildings, and
+collected from the roofs of staff accommodation blocks and other back-of-house buildings, and

 carefully stored for later use.
 Drinking water is also created using a desalination plant.
 This plant

-removes salt and other impurities from seawater and works using reverse osmosis, micro filtration
+removes salt and other impurities from seawater and works using reverse osmosis, micro-filtration

 Beyond